nothings/stb/docs/other_libs.md

 libraries are either non-public domain, or two files, or not usable from both C and C++, or all three.
 Libraries of more than two files are mostly forbidden.

-For the API column, "C" means C only, "C++" means C++ only, and "C/C++C**" means C/C++ usable from either; even if a library includes a .cpp file it may be usable from C if the header has the appropriate 'extern "C"' usage, and likewise even if a library includes a .c file it may be usable from C++ for the same reason.
+For the API column, "C" means C only, "C++" means C++ only, and "C/C++" means C/C++ usable from either; some files may require *building* as C or C++ but still qualify as "C/C++" as long as the header file uses ~~extern "C"~~ to make it work.
+(In some cases, a header-file-only library may compile as both C or C++, but produce an implementation that can only be called from one or the other, because of a lack of use of ~~extern "C"~~; in this case we still qualify it as C/C++, as this is not an obstacle to most users.)

 category          | library                                                               | license              | API |files| description
 ----------------- | --------------------------------------------------------------------- |:--------------------:|:---:|:---:| -----------